 MVASI® is approved to treat recurrent glioblastoma in adults.

 Metastatic Renal Cell Carcinoma (mRCC)

 MVASI®, used with interferon alfa, is approved to treat metastatic kidney cancer (mRCC).

 MVASI®, in combination with paclitaxel and cisplatin or paclitaxel and topotecan, is approved to treat persistent, recurrent, or metastatic cancer of the cervix.

-Avastin® (bevacizumab) is a registered trademark of Genentech USA, Inc.
+MVASI® is a trademark of Amgen, Inc.

 References: 1.
 MVASI® (bevacizumab-awwb) Prescribing Information, Amgen.
 2. Fightcolorectalcancer.org.
 About colorectal cancer.Accessed March 2, 2020.
 3. American Cancer Society.
 Colorectal cancer stages.
 Accessed March 2, 2020.